olcf/NewUserQuickStart/Frontier/README.md

 ### Setting up a Custom Environment

-Suppose you wanted to install the `numpy` package.
+Suppose you want to install the `numpy` package.
 If you do that in your base environment, it could get messy as you install more packages.
-It is a best practice to setup a custom environment that contains consistent versions of all the packages that you want to use for each particular project.
+It is a best practice to setup a custom environment that contains consistent versions of all the packages you use for each particular project.

 This next hands-on walks you through setting up a custom environment that we will use later in the training.

 Open a new browser tab or window and direct it to [https://docs.olcf.ornl.gov/software/python/index.html#custom-environments](https://docs.olcf.ornl.gov/software/python/index.html#base-environment).
 In the tabs under "To create and activate an environment:" follow the instructions for the resource you are working on.
 If you are on Odo, follow the Frontier instructions.